-Also see Reproductive System Introduction: Principles of Therapy of Reproductive Disease.
+Also see Principles of Therapy of the Reproductive System.

 Drugs used for regulating or controlling the reproductive system are often naturally occurring hormones or chemical modifications of hormones.
 Gonadotropin-releasing hormone and its analogs are used for treatment of ovarian cysts and for control of ovarian follicular dynamics in cattle, for estrus induction (by pulsatile administration) in mares and bitches, and for stimulation of testicular function (eg, in testing for cryptorchidism).
 Implants of GnRH analogs (eg, deslorelin) are effective for induction of estrus and ovulation in mares and bitches and, in higher doses over a prolonged period, are useful for contraception in male and female animals (such as dogs) by mediating longterm (12 mo or more) reversible infertility caused by downregulation of GnRH receptors.